-Nam ne: 1.
-Charleston is named after King of England.
-2. Why did the English colonists in Charleston move their settlement to the peninsula in 1680? a.
-They were fighting the local Kiawah people and needed a more defensible position. b.
-The Kiawah were the colonists' allies and encouraged their move to the peninsula. c.
-The English government ordered the colonists to move.
-3. What was the most profitable crop for the colonists? a.
+Name: COLONIAL CHARLESTON 2.
+Why did the English colonists in Charleston move t 1680? heir settlement to the peninsula in a.
+They were fighting the local Kiawah people a and needed a more defensible position b.
+The Kiawah were the colonists' allies and en couraged their move to the peninsula. c.
+The English government ordered the colonis ets to move.
+3. What was the most profitable crop for the colonists ? a.
 Rice b.
 Indigo c.
 Cotton 4.
-What was the purpose of the artillery pieces (or cannons) on the seawall? a.
+What was the purpose of the artillery pieces (or car nons) on the seawall? a.
 To defend Charleston's harbor. b.
-To attack the town in case of riots. c.
-To use from onboard ships; they were only being stored on shore.
-5. Captain Robert Smalls successfully commandeered the ship, sailed it past Confederate batteries, and delivered it to Federal forces.
-6. The city fathers decided to build a wall around Charleston to protect it from a.
+To attack the town in case of riots.
+CAN c.
+To use from onboard ships; they were only b eing stored on shore.Boston's was the principal reason it became an econo mic power and one of the most important cities in all the colonies.
+5. Captain Robert Smalls successfully commandeered the ship, sailed it past Confederate batteries, and delivered it to Federal fo orces.
+6. The city fathers decided to build a wall around Cha rleston to protect it from a.
 The French and Spanish b.
 The Dutch c.
-The Portuguese and British 7.
-What do Charles Cotesworth Pinckney and John Rutledge have in common? a.
-They were both governors of South Carolina. b.
-They both signed the US Constitution. c.
-They both served on the Supreme Court. d.
+The Portuguese and British

+7• What do Charles Cotesworth Pinckney and John Rutledge have in common?

+a.
+They were both governors of South Carolina.

+b.
+They both signed the US Constitution.

+c.
+They both served on the Supreme Court.

+d.
 All of the above.

+THE PO OWDER MAGAINE AND THE OLD EXCHANGE

 8. A powder magazine is a place where you can

-9. What is a powder horn made of and why? a.
-Metal, so it will be fireproof. b.
-Clay, because it is cheap. c.
+9. What is a powder horn made of and why?

+i.
+Metal, so it will be fireproof.

+ii.
+Clay, because it is cheap.

+iii.
 Cattle horn, because it is naturally waterproof.

+10. The City Market dates back to

-10. The City Market dates back to \\\\ 11.
-What was the Customs House/Exchange Building used for? a.
-Taxing and regulating imported and exported goods. b.
-Housing prisoners during the Revolutionary War. c.
-Government functions like choosing South Carolina's delegates for the First Continental Congress. d.
+10. The Oily Market dates back to

+11. What was the Customs House/Exchange Building used for?

+b.
+Taxing and regulating imported and exported goods.c.
+Housing prisoners during the Revolutionary War.d.
+Government functions like choosing South Carolina's delegates for the First Continental

+Congress.

+e.
 All of the above.

-12. The Exchange Building was used by the \\\\\\ for two and a half years as a military headquarters when they occupied Charleston.
-13. What does the phrase "Georgian Palladian" refer to? a.
-The period in which the Exchange Building was built. b.
+12. The Exchange Building was used by the for two and a half years as a military

+headquarters when they occupied Charleston.

+13. What does the phrase "Georgian Palladian" refer to?

+a.
+The period in which the Exchange Building was built.

+b.
 The kind of taxes that were collected on imported goods.

+c.
 The architectural style of the Exchange Building.

-14. What is a provost marshal? a.
-The head jailor of a military force. b.
-The authority in charge of regulating imports and exports. c.
-A religious leader.
-15. Why were Edward Rutledge, Thomas Heyward Jr., and Arthur Middleton imprisoned? a.
-They had surrendered Charleston to the British and were considered traitors by the Americans. b.
-They had signed the Declaration of Independence and were considered traitors by the British. c.
+- 14. What is a provost marshal? - a.
+The head jailor of a military force. - b.
+The authority in charge of regulating imports and exports. - c.
+A religious leader. - 15.
+Why were Edward Rutledge, Thomas Heyward Jr., and Arthur Middleton imprisoned? - a.
+They had surrendered Charleston to the British and were considered traitors by the Americans. - b.
+They had signed the Declaration of Independence and were considered traitors by the British. - c.
 They were accused of corruption and taking bribes.
-16. Liberty Square was once known as \\\\\\, a center of the slave trade in Charleston where around 100,000 enslaved persons were bought and sold.
-17. Slavery was one of the reasons Charleston was the a.
-Fourth largest and wealthiest city in the colonies. b.
-Fourth wealthiest and largest city in the colonies. c.
-The last city in South Carolina to support joining the Revolutionary War.